DominicF96/svg-to-jsx/README.md

 - ✅ JSX props (`stroke-width` to `strokeWidth`, `stroke-linecap` to `strokeLinecap`, etc.)
 - ✅ Dynamic attributes (`size`, `color`, `stroke`, `strokeWidth`, etc.)
 - ✅ Added standard props (`className`, `style`, etc.)
+- ✅ Icon map
 - ✅ Prettier formatting

 > **_NOTE:_**  [svgr](https://react-svgr.com/) is a great alternative to this tool, and it's more flexible.
 I built this tool because I needed a more opinionated tool that would generate the icons in a specific way.

+## Designing a Uniform Iconset

+To begin, we need a uniform, professional iconset.
+Here are some considerations when designing your icons;

+- Consistent frame (`32px`, `2px` padding)
+- Consistent icon size (you'll likely have horizontal and vertical icons, stick with `28x20` and `20x28`)
+- Consistent style, use simple shapes
+- Test the icons at different scales and use grids

+Since those icons are meant to be used in software products, we'll also need a way to catalog them so they are easily searched and used, see `Icon.map.ts`.

 ## Getting Started